PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Responsibilities (~3-5 hrs/assignment) :**

 - Attend weekly grader meeting (1-2h/assignment) to review the rubric and start grading synchronously.
-As of Fall 2024, this meeting is on Tuesdays 4:30-6pm.
+As of Spring 2025, this meeting is on Tuesdays 4:30-6pm.

 - Grade late and remaining assignments asynchronously (~2-3h/assignment).